I’m going to reveal a secret Lee and I haven’t mentioned before.

 We never in a million years saw either of us becoming gym owners.
 Sure, we’re a couple of meatheads who like to get their sweat on, but we knew the difference between enjoying fitness and making a living out of it.

-When presented with the opportunity to purchase this gym, though, what solidified the deal for us was that it was a steal.
+When presented with the opportunity to purchase this gym, though, what solidified the deal for us was the potential for it to grow.

-As dismal as the prospect seemed, we figured: opportunities like this don’t happen everyday, but when they do, you have to see them for what can be and jump on them.
+Others may have looked at this situation as a bit hopeless, but we figured: opportunities like this don’t happen everyday.
+When they do, you have to see them for what can be and jump on them.

 We took a leap, trusting that we would be able to turn this dying business into a profitable one (and maybe a personally fulfilling one at that).